jamesgleave/DD_protocol/README.md

 ### ii.
 Phase 1.
 Random sampling of molecules
 In phase 1 molecules are randomly sampled from the database to generate or augment the training set.
 During the first iteration, this phase also generates validation and test sets.

 Create a project folder.
-To run phase 1, run the following scripts (from *scripts_1* folder) sequentially with the activated conda environment:
+Run the following scripts (from *scripts_1* folder) sequentially with the activated conda environment:

 ```bash
 python molecular_file_count_updated.py --project_name project --n_iteration current_iteration --data_directory left_mol_directory --tot_process num_cpus --tot_sampling  molecules_to_dock